 In 1990-1991, Casey helped the team make it all the way to the Stanley Cup Finals against the Pittsburgh Penguins.
 Penguins star Mario Lemieux split North Stars defensemen Neil Wilkinson and Shawn Chambers to beat Casey.
 The Stars lost the series, and that moment is the first of Casey used in the 2010 “History Will Be Made” NHL play-off commercials.

 After two more seasons with the Stars and an All-Star appearance in 1993, Casey was traded to Boston as part of a deal for Andy Moog that also sent Gord Murphy to the Stars.
 After one season with the Bruins, he signed as a free agent with the Blues.
 Again, he helped his team to the Cup finals, this time against Steve Yzerman and the Red Wings.
 The series went to the second overtime of Game Seven, when Yzerman beat Casey with a shot rifled over his shoulder.
 It was a bitter moment for Casey and Blues fans, and the second moment used in the 2010 play-off ads.

 After one more season with the Blues, Casey played one season with the Worchester Ice Cats and finished his career with the Kansas City Ice Blades, retiring in December 1997.

-I'm not quite sure what Jon Casey is up to these days.
-Apparently he returned to school, completing his degree at college in St. Charles, Missouri.
+After retiring he returned to school to complete his degree at college in St. Charles, Missouri.